howsoai/platform-installation-examples/README.md

 When running commands, all paths are relative to the root of this repository.

 > Note: Following the examples directly, you will end up with files (such as `howso.yml` or local platform certs) under the repo root, those have been added to the `.gitignore` file, so you won't see those files in your git status.

+## Configuration

+The Howso Platform supports configuration options to tailor your installation.
+These include ingress setup, authentication methods, domain customization, etc.

+For details on configuring your Howso Platform deployment, refer to the [Configuration Guide](configuration/README.md).

 ## Licensing Note